-The Town previously used Hatfield Elementary School as a cooling center during heat waves in the summers of 2018 and 2019.
-According to the Hazard Mitigation Planning Committee, only one resident utilized the cooling center during these times.
-That site is now unavailable, and the Town currently utilizes the Fire Station/Emergency Services Building as a cooling center during heat waves.
+The Town of Hatfield has an emergency center located at Hatfield Elementary School that was used as a cooling center during heat waves in the summers of 2018 and 2019.
+According to the Hazard Mitigation Committee, only one resident utilized the cooling center during these times.

-The Northeast Climate Adaptation Science Center (NECASC) data support the trends of an increased frequency of extreme hot weather events and a decreased frequency of extreme cold weather.
-The graphs below show the projected changes in these variables between 2021 and the end of this century.
+The Northeast Climate Adaptation Science Center (NECASC) data support the trends of an increased frequency of extreme hot weather events and a decreased frequency of extreme cold weather events.
+Error!
+Reference source not found. and Error!
+Reference source not found. show the projected changes in these variables between 2020 and the end of this century.